apache/arrow/docs/source/python/api/compute.rst

 Arithmetic Functions
 --------------------

 By default these functions do not detect overflow.
-Each function is also available in an overflow-checking variant, suffixed ``_checked``, which throws an ``ArrowInvalid`` exception when overflow is detected.
+Most functions are also available in an overflow-checking variant, suffixed ``_checked``, which throws an ``ArrowInvalid`` exception when overflow is detected.